$5.2M upgrades to Blue Mountains district parks

 Blue Mountains City Council accepted a tender for quantity surveying services for the projects – at the Ordinary Council Meeting on 28 May 2019.

 The projects have been funded under the Western Parkland City Liveability Program, which is part of the Western Sydney City Deal (WSCD).
 The WSCD is a 20 year-agreement between Australian and NSW governments, and the eight local Councils of the Western Parkland City.

 Council will be seeking feedback from the Blue Mountains community on detailed design concepts for each of the projects, progressively.

 Glenbrook Park Stage 2 playground (artist's impression above) – creation of a new inclusive, accessible, interactive play area catering for seven to 12 year olds.
 This will complement, and provide an exciting extension, to the recently completed junior playground that is well utilised by the community.
 It will also complete a recreational precinct that caters to all ages.

 Buttenshaw Park, Springwood – the unique natural amphitheatre of Buttenshaw Park has led to a topography-led design concept for a youth-focussed adventure playground.
 The location of the playground, next to Springwood Aquatic and Fitness Centre, will anchor it amongst related uses, creating a recreational precinct benefitting this important district park.

-Wentworth Falls Lake Park – the development of an outdoor educational pavilion and shaded landscaped terraces will improve facilities for school groups and community groups.
+Wentworth Falls Lake Park – the development of a multipurpose shelter and shaded landscaped terraces will improve facilities for school groups and community groups.
 Meanwhile, a new pedestrian bridge, lookouts and connected pathways will improve access and resting places along the northern edge of the lake.
 They will also form part of an educational journey around the district park.